drewdevvv/drewdevelopment-blog/_posts/Projects.md

 Scorpion is my current place of work. **[Scorpion](https://scorpion.co)**

-Here I arrange a wide variety of websites that are built on a proprietary CMS leveraging an ASP.NET Stack.
+Here I manage a wide variety of websites that are built on a proprietary CMS leveraging a .NET Stack.
 I have really grown in my web development languages, of HTML, CSS, and JS but the systems have really taught me the full stack skills to debug from a nuclear perspective.
 Getting to the root of things pragmatically is what I enjoy most.
 I have really learned how powerful SQL and C# are together.